JasonTheta/Dating-Bot/README.md

 Requieres python interpreter and selenium package.

-This script allows you to automate the swiping process on the dating platform okcupid.com.
+This script allows you to automate the swiping process on the platform **okcupid.com**.
 Anyway you have to manually create an account and verify using your phone number.
 After you type in your email address and password in swipingbot.py start the script using

 `~$ python3 -i swipingbot.py`